kubearmor/KubeArmor/getting-started/host_security_policy_specification.md

 * Tag

   The tag part is optional.
-You can define multiple tags to categorize security policies.
+You can define multiple tags (e.g., WARNNING, SENSITIVE, MITRE, STIG, etc.) to categorize security policies.

   ```text
   tag: